 Foreign Exchange Services:

-There are many bureau
+There are many bureau de change outlets in Gambia particularly

-de change outlets in Gambia particularly around the various holiday
+around the various holiday resorts

-foreign exchange rates you either have to bargain hard or change
+exchange rates you either

-bulk cash.
-They are often faster and tend to give you better
+have to bargain hard or change bulk cash.
+They are often faster

-rates than you can get from a bank.
+and tend to give you better rates than you can get from a bank.

 Do be wary of signs that say zero commission as what you should